jlmelville/sneer/docs/references.md

 manifold learning (the de Ridder & Franc) paper.
 The t-SNE paper doesn't cite either of these, but the van der Maaten review paper cites the de Ridder & Franc paper, which in turn cites Peel & McLachlan.

+Priam, R. (2018, January).
+Symmetric Generative Methods and tSNE: A Short Survey.
+In *VISIGRAPP (3: IVAPP)* (pp. 356-363).

+Covers a lot of the more recent literature, and draws some connections with generative and probabilistic models.

 ### Metric Multi Dimensional Scaling (MDS)